 From the stages of Vancouver's theaters, to film and television screens, to national radio ads, and the vibrant worlds of Saturday morning cartoons, Adrian Petriw's career has proved to be as diverse as his range as a performer.

-With the support of his family and mentors like Babz Chula, Kate Twa, and John Cassini, he began to work as a professional actor in his adolescence, and has since appeared in dozens of film and television projects such as AMC's Hell on Wheels, The Killing and Fox's Lucifer.
+With the support of his family and mentors like Babz Chula, Kate Twa, and John Cassini, he began to work as a professional actor in his adolescence, and has since appeared in dozens of film and television projects such as CW's iZombie, and Arrow, AMC's Hell on Wheels, and The Killing and Fox's Lucifer.

 His work in advertising is extensive, having voiced hundreds of commercials in over a decade of work.
 Adrian has voiced ads and campaigns for companies like Fandango, Best Buy, Jimmy Dean, Honda, A&W, Mcdonalds, McArthurGlen, Coca Cola, ICBC, BC Hydro, Granville Island Brewing, Money Mart, Sony, Red Bull, Pacific Western Brewing, Toyota, Destination BC, as well as PSA's for organizations like the Covenant House.